 - Stir the oils to combine, and pour into a container with a lid.
 You can find the ones I use here.

-To use the balm, simply take a small amount on your finger and rub into the sore area.
+Simply take a small amount on your finger and rub into the sore area.
 This can be used as often as you need, but you do NOT want to add additional heat, such as a heating pad with this.
 That can actually overheat the skin with the cayenne pepper.
-Store the balm in it’s covered container for up to 4 months in a cool, dry place.
+Store the muscle cream in it’s covered container for up to 4 months in a cool, dry place.

 What’s your favorite way to soothe tired, achy muscles?